Reduce wildfire smoke with your HVAC system

 Wildfire smoke should be taken seriously, especially for sensitive populations (e.g. children and people with asthma).
 It's important to pay attention to the quality of the air near your home.
 Check out AirNow.gov.
 When you're advised to stay indoors, keep the windows and doors shut and avoid doing things that make air quality worse, like smoking or burning candles.

-If you have a central air system, make sure you have a fresh air filter with a high MERV rating and keep a spare ready to go.
+If you have a central air system, make sure you have a fresh air filter with a high MERV rating as well as activated carbon, and keep a spare ready to go.
 You can filter air in your home by running your cooling system (AC, heat pump, or ductless heat pump).
 If you have a heating system (gas furnace) or a cooling system you're not currently using, turn the fan on at your thermostat.
 For the best possible air quality in your home, consider installing an electrostatic whole home air filter or heat recovery ventilator, which provides you with a continuous stream of fresh air.